-Outdated systems: Security experts design defenses, attackers find vulnerabilities and exploit them, security experts update their designs.
+Outdated systems: Security experts design defences, attackers find vulnerabilities and exploit them, security experts update their designs.
 Failing to keep up with these updates can leave you vulnerable.
-In other words: The defenses of today are ineffective against the attacks of tomorrow.
+In other words: The defences of today are ineffective against the attacks of tomorrow.

 As you can see, all that access to money turns retailers into hacker honey.

 6 Ways Cybersecurity Insurance for Retailers Can Protect You

 If the unfortunate happens and customer information is compromised in a cyber attack, the consequences can be financially devastating to your business’s finances and brand.